Opinion | Trump’s campaign against himself

 Both Trump and Biden have lately offered glimpses into their pregame psyches during (for Trump) an interview with Fox News’s Laura Ingraham, and (for Biden) a short speech about the police killings and subsequent destruction of private property in some cities.
 While Biden said all the right things at the right time, Trump said all the wrong things, as is his instinct and custom.
 Biden has a thick tongue most days, but Trump’s is made of tin.

-The president undoubtedly expected to play softball with Ingraham, who has been a quasi-adviser to the White House for the past few years, among other things brokering the appointment of White House Counsel Pat Cipollone, who Ingraham describes as her spiritual mentor and godfather.
+The president undoubtedly expected to play softball with Ingraham, who has been a quasi-adviser to the White House for the past few years, among other things brokering the appointment of White House Counsel Pat Cipollone, whom Ingraham describes as her spiritual mentor and godfather.
 Trump and Ingraham are close, in other words.

 But Ingraham is no one’s best friend when the camera rolls.
 She pushed back when Trump began speaking in white code about bad people who live in the shadows and pull Biden’s strings.